donapieppo/libnss-ato/README.md

 Why?
 =========

-This module can be used for pubblic workstations where you only need to verify username / password from a pam module (for example pam-krb5 for Active Directory users) and there is no need to give the user his own uid, gid or homedir
+This module can be used for pubblic workstations where you only need to verify username / password from a pam module (for example pam-krb5 for Active Directory users) and there is no need to give the user his own uid, gid or homedir.

 Installation from source
 =========